Cost of LivingUpdated May 2026

 How Durango Compares Regionally for Cost of Living

-Regionally, Durango occupies a moderately elevated position for cost of living costs.
+Regionally, Durango occupies a moderately elevated position for cost of living.
 Compared to nearby Telluride, Aspen, Santa Fe, Durango's pricing reflects its unique economic profile: a smaller market where personal relationships and local reputation drive pricing.
 The west region generally runs above national averages due to housing costs that ripple through all service categories.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Durango